nickbrandt/GitLab/doc/topics/autodevops/stages.md

 and check for potential security issues.
 The Auto DAST stage is skipped on licenses other than [Ultimate](https://about.gitlab.com/pricing/).

-- On your default branch, DAST scans an app deployed specifically for that purpose unless you [override the target branch](#overriding-the-dast-target).
+- On your default branch, DAST scans an application deployed specifically for that purpose unless you [override the target branch](#overriding-the-dast-target).
   The app is deleted after DAST has run.
 - On feature branches, DAST scans the [review app](#auto-review-apps).